brianr747/platform/DesignNotes.md

 Although this was not a high priority, it appears to be needed for a project of mine, so it might be put to the top of my priority list.

+## Miscellaneous Series/User Series

+The Canadian C.D.
+Howe Institute publishes a spreadsheet of Canadian recession dates.
+(I don't know whether it is available elsewhere.)
+Rather than create a provider with a single time series, I created an extension that adds a "user series" ('U@CANADIAN_RECESSIONS').

+This seems to be the best model for smaller data sets, at least until the notion of a "pushed data provider" is supported.
+(This is a group of series that are pushed onto the database, and fetches will only get the stocked data.
+This could cover a lot of bulky financial market data downloads, results from internal model runs, and one-off data insertions.)

+I expect that I will create recession indicator series for countries based on the "2 quarters of declining real GDP rule."
+Once I populate that set, I will see if the "User Provider" needs any improvements to its interface.